johnwight/Getting-Started-with-OAuth-for-Adobe-IO-Solutions/README.md

-3. Select the Adobe product or service you want to use with Adobe I/O and then click Continue.
+3. Select the Adobe product or service you want to use with Adobe I/O and then click **Continue**.

 4. Click New Integration and then click Continue.